ASIAN SNACKS YOU NEVER KNEW YOU COULD PAIR WITH WHISKY

 MEAT, MEET WHISKY

-Thai sausages – like many other cured meats – are simply awesome with whisky.
+Thai sausages – like many other cured meats – are simply one of the best snacks to pair with whisky.
 The sausage fat coats your mouth and softens the alcohol on your receptors.
 Sipping the whisky then washes away the fats and acts as a palate cleanser.
 The fats in the sausage will also mellow a whisky’s high alcohol content.
 Here’s a tip: pick a whisky with a slightly spicy flavour for the perfect finish.

 Speaking of sausages, how about some Filipino Longanisas – sweet sausages with spices, usually preserved with garlic.
 For a special touch, try carefully running a flame along the outside of a citrus peel to release its natural oils, then rub the peels along the rims of your whisky glass to add extra zing or drop some into your drink as a garnish.